springone-tour-2020-cicd/katacoda-scenarios/2-kustomize/step2.md

 Eliminate the duplication of configuration information.

 In this step, you will:
-1. Introduce Kustomize
+1. Create a common _base_ set of resource files (deployment and service)
-2. Create a common base set of resources (deployment and service)
+2. Customize dev and prod resource files using _overlay_ configuration
-2. Customize dev and prod resources using overlays
+3. Use kustomize to generate environment-specific yaml from the base and overlay files
-3. Deploy dev and prod resources to Kubernetes
+4. Use the generated yaml to deploy dev and prod resources to Kubernetes

 ## Eliminate duplication

-Kustomize enables you to specify this configuration declaratively without duplicating the common elements of our ops files.
+Kustomize enables you to specify configuration declaratively without duplicating common elements of yaml configuration files.
 It does this in a Kubernetes-native way, allowing you to use Custom Resource Definitions (CRDs) to configure the differences, rather than variable-replacement.

 First, get rid of the production yamls, which contain mostly duplicated configuration.